EricHogue/EricHogue.github.io/_posts/2022-05-23-1-HackTheBox-Walkthrough-Pandora.md

 ## Getting root

-Now I nedded to get root.
+Now I needed to get root.
 But first I wanted to have a better shell.
 So I copied my public key to the server and reconnected with SSH.

 ```bash
 $ cd /home/matt